tomikaa87/gree-remote/README.md

 }
 ```

-In this object, `r` is the response code (not sure if there are other values than 200 because the device won't send you anythin if the request fails), `opt` contains the name of the parameters you set, `p` and `val` contains the values for them.
+In this object, `r` is the response code (not sure if there are other values than 200 because the device won't send you anythin if the request fails]), `opt` contains the name of the parameters you set, `p` and `val` contains the values for them.
+Update: it seems that there are different variants of these Gree devices that properly respond to an invalid packet, probably the newer ones with updated firmware.

 ### Setting the temperature using Fahrenheit
 Two things I found were despite TemUn being set, the set temp is still in Celsius.